geomarker-io/codec/inst/codec_shiny/README.md

 Visit https://... to see the currently deployed version of this web application.

-## Deployment
+## Developing

-Build, test, and deploy the application using the `just` or using the scripts in the `justfile`
+Build and view the application with `just build_shiny` from the package root directory.